 Telecom Customer Service App

-GiffGaff, a UK virtual network operator, has become the pioneer in e-care within the telecom industry.
+That’s why digitizing your support operations only makes sense.
+Case in point: GiffGaff, a UK virtual network operator, has become the pioneer in e-care within the telecom industry.
 Their entire customer support staff rounds up to , with 50% of customer queries being solved in less than 3 minutes.
 Their secret?
 An extensive self-help library and community, backed-up by a mobile app reward program for participation.
 GiffGaff rewards active community participants with special points that can be traded for airtime credit, cash or donated to a charity of their choice.

 Sales Support App

-This app can facilitate in-person sales processes by giving your teams instant access to the right tools and information.
+A sales support app can facilitate in-person sales processes by giving your teams instant access to the right tools and information.
 Such apps can combine two distinctive areas of functionality:

 - An internal dashboard that includes all the process information and sales procedures your sales team should follow when working with a prospect.
 It can also include sales forms that will allow your team to log data on the go and upload it to your central CRM.
 This way your agents won’t waste time on double-handling the data.

 - A customer-facing area that gives a visual presentation of all your main offers; allows comparing your service plans, and guides the prospect further down the sales funnel.

 Disaster management apps can reduce the load on your contact centers at times of disruption.
 They can help you segment and prioritize different customer queries, and direct your agents towards the most urgent issues.
 At the same time, the waiting customers with less pressing issues can be re-routed to a self-help section or a community portal, explaining to them how to: